Migrating A Linux Server from the Command Line - Scripted

 Another way you could accomplish the same thing would be to add the three files to the exclude line at the top of the script, in the general exclude area.
 If you will be running the script multiple times on multiple RackConnected instances adding the files into the general exclude line would simplify the process on subsequent uses.

-Now you’ll need to download the script itself.
+Now you’ll need to download the script itself and run it from your source server (the server that contains the data you want to import to your Cloud Server).
 You can find it at this url:

 To download the script you can use git, you can go to the github site and download the tar ball, or use any other method you choose.
 Here is how to get the script using git